-With 280 stores housed in this grand department store, you can find everything and anything here.
+With 280 stores housed in this grand Parisian department store, you can find everything and anything here.

-From women’s designer collections, children’s clothing, men’s wear, jewelry, accessories, music, electronics, cosmetics, and more, you can’t fail to get anything from here.
+From women’s designer collections, children’s clothing, men’s wear, jewelry, French watches, accessories, music, electronics, French skincare products, and more, you can’t fail to get anything from here.

 And even if you’re not into shopping, you can just go to glance at the Galeries Lafayette’s famous glass Coupole — a 43 meters glass and steel beautifully decorated rounded dome that has become the symbol of the entire store.